palewire/go-big-with-github-actions/docs/deploy.md

 ![Commit files](_static/commit-site.png)

 Before we can move to start working with GitHub Pages, you will need to activate the service in your repository.
-To do this, go to by clicking on the Settings tab and then selecting Pages from the left-hand toolbar.
+To do this, click on the "Settings" tab in your repository and then select "Pages" from the left-hand toolbar.

 ![GitHub settings tab](_static/settings-tab.png)

-Next you should select the Source pulldown in the Build and Deployment section and choose GitHub Actions.
+Next you should select the "Source" pulldown in the "Build and Deployment" section and choose "GitHub Actions."

 ![GitHub Pages tab](_static/pages-tab.png)